Materials Science and Engineering, M.S.

 Requirements and Courses

-Master of Science in Materials Science and Engineering: The Master of Science degree is a research-oriented degree in which completion of a thesis is mandatory.
+The thesis option is a research-oriented degree in which completion of a thesis is mandatory.
 The program consists of a minimum of 24 credit hours of coursework (a minimum of 18 credit hours in MSE courses) and an acceptable thesis (minimum of six credit hours).

-The M.S. degree programs requires successful completion of the following four core courses:
+The M.S. and M. Engr. degree programs require successful completion of the following three of four core courses:

 Dr. Seong Jin Koh